 The preferred format for acquisition of sound recordings is the compact disc.
-The purchase of cassettes is considered only when compact disc is unavailable.
-The library does not actively seek to acquire audio recordings in 16rpm, 33 1/3rpm, or 78rpm formats.
+The library does not actively seek to acquire audio recordings in 16rpm, 33 1/3rpm, 78rpm formats, or on cassette.
 Reel-to-reel formats are acquired if and only if they are part of a study and/or performance score requirement.

 The acquisition of multiple copies of the same piece of music by different performers is common practice, since they provide the student with a variety in standard and/or experimental interpretations so beneficial in the learning process.
 The spoken-word collection is only maintained, i.e., only replacements are acquired.
 There are also recordings of sound effects, animals, speeches, scientific and historical documentary discs.
-At the discretion of the Art & Music librarian, gifts may be added to the collection.
+At the discretion of the Fine & Performing Arts librarian, gifts may be added to the collection.

 c.
 Other Formats: Videos, Electronic, Microforms

-The Art & Music Collection includes videos (videocassettes and DVDs) In general, videos charged to the A & M non-print fund are intended to support the art and music curricula.
+The Fine & Performing Arts Collection includes videos (videocassettes and DVDs) In general, videos charged to the F & PA non-print fund are intended to support the art and music curricula.
 Music videos typically include music performances, biographies, lectures, documentaries, and performance techniques or methods.
 Corresponding call numbers are usually M, ML, and MT.
 Other music-related videos, usually with subject headings such as MUSICAL FILMS, FEATURE FILMS, and FILM ADAPTATIONS, are sometimes purchased through other funds and tend to be classified with PN or other literature-related call numbers.
 These generally are located in the Multi Service Center video collection.
 Reference titles on microform may be purchased on a selective basis, (e.g., to replace missing hard copies and/or to acquire out of print titles).